How to Invest Like Seth Klarman: Deep Value Investing Guru

 • Risk Mitigation: Holding cash reduces portfolio risk by maintaining a buffer against market downturns.
 It provides peace of mind and stability, allowing Klarman to stay committed to his long-term strategy without the pressure to sell at inopportune times.

 Klarman’s disciplined approach to holding cash ensures that he remains prepared for market dislocations.
 Instead of chasing every investment, he patiently waits for the right moment to deploy his capital, ensuring each investment aligns with his deep value principles.
+To my eyes, running a structural cash balance prevents the style drift that destroys so many active DIY frameworks late in economic cycles.

 Deploying Cash Strategically: Seizing Market Dislocations